tardate/LittleArduinoProjects/Radio/LPD433/RFSwitch/README.md

 So in this circuit, there's no microcontroller or anything fancy, just the RF modules communicating with each other and transmitting a button press to blink a remote LED.

+### Module Specifications

+As much as I can glean from available datasheets:

+* Frequency: 433Mhz
+* Modulation: ASK
+* Receiver Data Output: High - 1/2 Vcc, Low - 0.7v
+* Transmitor Input Voltage: 3-12V (high voltage = more transmitting power)

 ### Sender

 Simply has a button wired up with LED indicator.
 When not pressed, the Data line is pulled low.
 When the button is pressed, it pulls the data pin high.
-The LEd incdicator on the sender-side is mrely to confirm that a data signal was raised.
+The LED indicator on the sender-side is merely to confirm that a data signal was raised.
 I've wired up the sender to a 9V battery.

 ### Receiver